ctrl-cheeb-del/playwright-extension/README.md

 ## Creating Scripts

-Scripts are stored in the `src/scripts` directory.
-Each script is a TypeScript file that exports a default `ScriptDefinition` object.
+Scripts are stored in the `src/scripts` directory for local scripts, or can be hosted in a GitHub repository for remote scripts.

-### Script Structure
+### Local Scripts

 Create a new file in the `src/scripts` directory (e.g., `myScript.ts`) with the following structure: